Monumental Brass Society

 March 2012

-His son's inscription at Spexhall is in Latin but gives its details in a very similar way.
-He died on 17 August 1591 aged 45, having been married for 25 years and leaving six sons and five daughters.
-There is a separate inscription for Silvester, also in Latin, telling us she died on 7 May 1593 aged 47.
-If her mother-in-law had a separate but much shorter inscription on the slab at Halesworth, it would account for the indent between the elder John's inscription, which makes no mention of his wife's name, and the two groups of children.
-This indent is long and narrow, suitable for a single line of inscription.
+John junior's inscription at Spexhall is in Latin but gives its details in a very similar way.
+He died on 17 August 1591, aged 45, having been married for 25 years and leaving six sons and five daughters.
+There is then a separate inscription for Silvester, also in Latin, telling us she died on 7 May 1593 aged 47.
+It may be that the details of John senior's wife were also given on a separate plate.
+There is an indent between John senior's inscription and the two groups of children.
+This indent is long and narrow, but suitable for a very short single-line inscription.

-The modern brass to which the old inscription is joined records not only the complete wording of the old inscription but also the circumstances of its return to the church.
-This took place in or before 1868, when the Ipswich Journal carried a long report on the re-opening of Halesworth church after the addition of a new aisle, describing, with a few minor inaccuracies, the Browne brass and the modern plate.
-The Rev Samuel Blois Turner, elected a Fellow of the Society of Antiquaries in 1843 while he was perpetual curate at Great Linstead, Suffolk, had at some point, acquired the pieces retrieved from the river.
-It seems unlikely that this was as early as 1825, the year after he entered Cambridge at the age of eighteen.
-He was ordained a deacon at Norwich in 1829 and a priest the following year.
-He was appointed perpetual curate at Little Linstead, a few miles west of Halesworth in 1832, then at Great Linstead in 1838, before becoming rector of nearby South Elmham in 1861.
+The modern brass to which the old inscription is joined records the complete wording of the old inscription, and also the circumstances of its return to the church.
+This took place in or before 1868, when the Ipswich Journal carried a long report on the re-opening of Halesworth church after the addition of a new aisle.
+It describes, with a few minor inaccuracies, the Browne brass and the modern plate.
+The Rev Samuel Blois Turner, elected a Fellow of the Society of Antiquaries in 1843 while he was perpetual curate at Great Linstead, Suffolk, had at some point acquired the pieces retrieved from the river.
+It seems unlikely that this was in 1825, the year after he had entered Pembroke College, Cambridge at the age of eighteen.
+He was ordained deacon at Norwich in 1829 and priest the following year.
+In 1832 he was appointed perpetual curate at Little Linstead, a few miles west of Halesworth, then at Great Linstead in 1838, before becoming rector of nearby South Elmham in 1861.
 His second wife, Marian, whom he married in 1852, was the daughter of Rev Robert Hankinson, rector of Halesworth.
-During the work on the church, the indent of the Browne brass was recovered and Blois Turner instantly recognised it as such, ensuring that the brasses were reunited with it, although now set into a different piece of stone.
+During the work on the church, the indent of the Browne brass was recovered and Blois Turner instantly recognised it as such.
+The brass fragments and the original slab are now reunited, although the brass plates are now set into a different piece of stone.

 Copyright: Jon Bayliss